 Also, contact with the slime trail in food and water bowls can be enough to cause infection too.

-Although lungworm cannot be passed from animal to animal, the horse can pass larvae in its waste, which can then pass on the infection.
+Although lungworm cannot be passed from animal to animal through contact alone, the horse or donkey can pass larvae in its waste, which can then give the infection to other animals through ingestion.

 Diagnosing lungworm is difficult and can involve multiple tests, including;

-Once diagnosed and treated, most animals make a full recovery and starting treatment early is one of the most important stages of recovery.
+Once your horse is treated for lungworm, most animals make a full recovery so spotting the signs and starting treatment early is one of the most important stages.

 Fellowes Farm shop carries a wide range of Lungworm treatments that can fight lungworm infections, as well as tackle other worm infestations in horses.